 3. Set a fair price.

 Pricing is important.
-You have to set a fair price for the camps based on the expenses that you will incur like renting out spaces, buying equipment, food etc. Evaluate price as part of the bigger picture, as much as budgets allow.
+You have to set a fair price for the camps based on the expenses that you will incur like renting out spaces, buying equipment, food, etc. Also making your camp fees cost-effective will attract more and more campers.
+The good news is that you can evaluate the price as part of the bigger picture, as much as budgets allow.
 Here’s how:

 Total Cost* /Number of Campers= Cost of one Camper

 Once you have reached the cost, the pricing for one camper should be 10%+Cost of one camper.
 10% is your profit.
 You can keep it as per your requirement.

 *Total Cost= Space rental + Equipment Cost+ Food+ Drinks+ Staff

 Once you are done creating a structure and schedule.
 You should start by taking pre-bookings as early as you can.
 If you haven’t already, don’t worry, it’s not too late.
 There are various ways you can take pre-bookings, you can use Paypal and ask parents to transfer money or use Omnify.
 With Omnify, managing summer camps is a breeze.
 You can get your own website and turn your website visitors into customers and also take pre-payments via email.

 You can start by creating a database of parents nearby.
 Write to them about your summer camp.
 Get contact information, collect feedback, use social media platforms to market your camp well.
 You can use Mailchimp to send bulk emails, send the weekly newsletter at once.
 Or you can use Omnify and add the parents to your database.
 Emails will be sent to them automatically as you add them.